Krasko25/Obsidian-Sync/Archive/D_Vagabond.md

 #cards/dictionary

 As the four seasons between heaven and earth flow in an endless cycle, so too, must man work his way, through his own cycles of seasons continuous.
-If you are able to to endure a long hard winter, a fresh new spring is sure to follow, invigorating with  strength renewed.>>_ #quote <!--SR:!2023-12-31,3,256-->
+If you are able to to endure a long hard winter, a fresh new spring is sure to follow, invigorating with  strength renewed.>>_ #Type/Quote  <!--SR:!2023-12-31,3,256-->

 The great In'ei, he is in the class by himself>>_ <!--SR:!2024-01-08,9,272-->